Rai Ahmad Khan Kharal: Role in the Revolt of 1857

 Ahmad Khan Kharal with his companions fled to the jungles of Gashkori and continued the struggle.
 The British received news about Ahmad Khan Kharal's presence in the jungles of Gashkori and a force under Captain Black was sent there.
-The detachment succeeded in killing Ahmad Khan Kharal while he was offering afternoon prayers.
+The detachment succeeded in killing Ahmad Khan Kharal while he was offering afternoon prayers on 21 September 1857.
 Many of his close companions, such as his deputy Sarang Khan Kharal, were also killed in this engagement.

+Acknowledging the profound impact of the fallen chief, Lieutenant N.W.
+Elphinstone wrote in his official report:

+"This expedition, though attended with severe loss on our side, thus ended in irreparable disaster for to the insurgents.
+Ahmad Khan (Kharral) had been chief instigator of the movement; his reputation for success in former insurrections was considerable, and his influece over the tribes on the Ravee unbounded."

-Murad Fatayana, a trusted associate of Ahmed Khan Kharal, took revenge of Ahmad Khan's killing and killed Lord Berkley alongside 50 British and Indian troops in a successful attack.
-The rebellion continued until it ended in 1858 as local tribes lost to British EIC reinforcements.
+Murad Fatayana, a trusted associate of Ahmad Khan Kharal, took revenge of Ahmad Khan's killing and killed Lord Berkley alongside 50 British and Indian troops in a successful attack two days after Kharal's death.
+The rebellion continued until it ended in 1858 as local tribes lost to British reinforcements.